L-as/laspad2/README.md

 ## Previews
 Previews can be in any format, unlike Launch Pad.
 You can use PNG, JPG, and have it in 4k, 8k, 32T, or anything like that.

+# "Dependencies"
+The `need` command adds a workshop item as dependency.
+What this means, is that whenever you publish or compile, the dependencies will also be included.

+You can use this to avoid having too many mods on your server.
+NB: Multiple mods having the same dependencies does not work well.
+I do one day want to solve this problem.

+## Deleting dependencies
+You just remove the folder, that's how simple it is.